DylanJDombrowski/DylanJDombrowski/README.md

 - Working toward CompTIA Network+ & AWS Practitioner

 **Projects:**
-- **TallyRoster:** My most ambitious project—nearing completion!
+- **TallyRoster:** My most ambitious project nearing completion!
+An all in one team management solution
-- **POS System:** Big dreams, half-baked (for now)—hoping to revisit as a 3rd-party dev for major POS platforms
+- **POS System:** Big dreams, half-baked (for now) — hoping to revisit as a 3rd-party dev for major POS platforms

 **Philosophy:**
 Professional, but always casual and friendly.
 We’re here to create, grow, and prosper — together!